Understanding Knee Pain

 Diagnostic Imaging Techniques

 In many cases, a visual examination is not sufficient to determine the exact cause of inner knee pain.
-Diagnostic imaging techniques are often recommended to get a clearer view of the inner knee structure and identify any underlying issues.
+Diagnostic imaging techniques are often recommended to get a clearer view of the inner knee structure and identify any underlying issues (Medical News Today).

 Ultrasound